go-compression/go-compression.github.io/site/algorithms/lzss.md

 Now we have the best part: the logic.
 If we couldn't find a match or it's the last character we want to output something.
 If we couldn't find more than one character in the `search_buffer` then that means `check_characters` minus the last character was found, so we'll output a token representing `check_characters` minus the last character.
 Otherwise, we couldn't find a match for a single character so let's just output that character.

 And that's essentially LZ77!
 Try it out for yourself with some different strings to see for yourself.
-However you might notice that we're trying to implement LZSS, not LZ77, so we have one more piece to implement.
+However, you might notice that we're trying to implement LZSS, not LZ77, so we have one more piece to implement.

 ### Comparing Token Sizes